mackeylab/bids_ppc_scripts/README.md

 ## Requirements

-Most scripts pull Singularity containers from their location in `/data/picsl/mackey_group/tools`, but you do need a few utilities accessible from your path.
+Most scripts pull Singularity containers from their location in `/cbica/projects/cbpd_main_data/tools`, but you do need a few utilities accessible from your path.
 I recommend installing them all into a Conda environment (maybe your base environment).

-- Singularity accessible from your path :
+- Check that Singularity is accessible from your path (and if not, add it):
 	```
-	#add to your ~/.bash_profile
-	SINGULARITY_PATH=/share/apps/singularity/2.5.1/bin
-	PATH=${SINGULARITY_PATH}:${PATH}
+	which singularity
 	```
 - Freesurfer :
 	Use the 6.0.0-make-fix version if you're going to be brain-editing.
 You will need to add this to your `.bash_profile` or `.bashrc`.
 Check with `echo $FREESURFER_HOME`.
 	More information on the `make-fix` version is [here](https://www.mail-archive.com/freesurfer@nmr.mgh.harvard.edu/msg55648.html).
 - Python packages in your Conda environment: `python-dateutil, dcm2niix, pandas`
-	You need a *current* version of dcm2niix, do not use the one in `/data/picsl/mackey_group/BPD/envs/bpd_py`!
+	For CfN: You need a *current* version of dcm2niix, do not use the one in `/data/picsl/mackey_group/BPD/envs/bpd_py`!
 You may need to remove that from your path.
 	```
 	  conda create -n <env-name> python=3.7
 	  conda activate <env-name>